-The directors of the Company declare that:
+The directors of the company declare that:

-- 1. the financial statements and notes for the year ended 30 June 2015 are in accordance with the Corporations Act 2001 and: - a. comply with Accounting Standards, which, as stated in basis of preparation Note 1 to the financial statements, constitutes explicit and unreserved compliance with International Financial Reporting Standards (IFRS); and - b. give a true and fair view of the financial position and performance of the Company; - 2.
-In the directors' opinion, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.
+- the financial statements and notes for the year ended 30 June 2016 are in accordance with the Corporations Act 2001 1. and: - comply with Accounting Standards, which, as stated in basis of preparation Note 1 to the financial statements, a. constitutes explicit and unreserved compliance with International Financial Reporting Standards (IFRS); and - give a true and fair view of the financial position and performance of the company; b. - In the directors' opinion, there are reasonable grounds to believe that the company will be able to pay its debts as and 2. when they become due and payable.